shingo-ohki/webcamoid_wiki/Deploy-and-create-self-contained-binary-packages.md

     python3 ports/deploy/deploy.py

-**NOTE**: For GNU/Linux users, if you want to run the packages in newer and older distros, you must compile and create the packages in old enough systems, please read [here](https://github.com/AppImage/AppImageKit/wiki/Creating-AppImages#creating-portable-appimages) and [here](https://github.com/AppImage/AppImageKit/wiki/Desktop-Linux-Platform-Issues) for a very comprehensive guide.

 ## Platform notes ##

-**In progress**
+For GNU/Linux users, if you want to run the packages in newer and older distros, you must compile and create the packages in old enough systems, please read [here](https://github.com/AppImage/AppImageKit/wiki/Creating-AppImages#creating-portable-appimages) and [here](https://github.com/AppImage/AppImageKit/wiki/Desktop-Linux-Platform-Issues) for a very comprehensive guide.

+From POSIX to Windows deploy, the deploy script will search for dependencies in the same directory where Qt is installed, following **qmake -query** directives.

+For Mac users, the deploy script may be able to work with both official Qt releases and Homebrew.

+For Window users, the deploy script may be able to work with both official Qt releases and MSYS2.

 ## Deploy flags ##

-**In progress**
+Following environment variables are supported:

+### Global flags ###

+- **PATH**: List of colon or semi-colon (Windows) separated list of paths to search for binaries.
+System wide environment variable.
+- **QMAKE_PATH**: Path to Qmake executable.
+- **BINARYCREATOR**: Path to Qt Installer framework's binarycreator executable.

+### POSIX ###

+- **LD_LIBRARY_PATH**: List of colon separated list of paths to search for libraries.
+System wide environment variable.
+- **APPIMAGETOOL**: Path to AppImage's imagetool executable.

+### Mac ###

+- **DYLD_LIBRARY_PATH**: List of colon separated list of paths to search for libraries.
+System wide environment variable.
+- **DYLD_FRAMEWORK_PATH**: List of colon separated list of paths to search for Frameworks.
+System wide environment variable.

+### Windows ###

+- **MAKE_PATH**: Path to make executable.